shakfu/py-js/README.md

 - **Send Message**.
 Responds to a `send <object-name> <msg> <msg-body>` message.
 Used to send *typed* messages to any named object.
 Evokes a `scan` for the patcher's objects if a `registry` of names is empty.

-#### Code Editor
+#### Editing Support

-Implemented for `pyjs` objects only:
+Implemented for `py` objects only.

 - **Line REPL**.
 The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
-The repls include a convenient menu with all the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of all entries in a session.
+The repls include a convenient menu with all of the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of entries in a session.
 Of course, a coll can made to save all commands if required.

 - **Code Editor**.
 Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

+For `pyjs` objects, code editing is already built into the `js` objects.

 #### Scripting

 Implemented for both `py` and `pyjs` objects:

-- **Exposing Max API to Python** A significant part of the max api in `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd`.
+- **Exposing Max API to Python** A portion of the max api in `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd`.
 This makes it available for a cython implementation file, `api.pyx` which is converted to c-code during builds and embedded in the external.
-This enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects or via `import` messages to the object.
-This allows the subset of the max-api which has been wrapped in cython code to be called by python scripts or via messages in a patcher.
+This code enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects or via `import` messages to the object.
+This allows the subset of the max-api which has been wrapped in cython code to be called directly by python scripts or via messages in a patcher.

 ## Caveats

-- The package and standalone deployment variations are still not yet working.
+- As mentioned earlier, the package and standalone deployment variations are still not yet working.

-- The `py` and `pyjs` objects are currently marked as experimental pre-alpha and still need further unit/functional/integration testing and field testing of course.
-Do not use it expecting they are battle-tested!
+- The `py` and `pyjs` objects are currently marked as experimental pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!

-- As of this writing, the `api` module, indeed most likely all 3rd party python c-extensions, do not unload properly between patches and require a restart of Max to work after you close the first patch which uses them.
-Unfortunately, this is a [bug](https://bugs.python.org/issue34309)in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.
+- As of this writing, the `api` module, does not (like apparently all 3rd party python c-extensions) unload properly between patches and requires a restart of Max to work after you close the first patch which uses it.
+Unfortunately, this is a known [bug](https://bugs.python.org/issue34309)in python which is being worked on and hopefully may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.

-    - `Numpy`, the popular python numerical analysis package falls in the above category, but actually **crashes** Max if imported in a new patch after first use in a prior patch.
+- As an example of the above, `Numpy`, the popular python numerical analysis package, falls in the above category.
+Indeed, it actually **crashes** Max if imported in a new patch after first use in a prior patch.
 To address this special case, the module is provided as an object in the `api` module (and this prevents a crash if used again).
 As above, just restart Max and use it in one patch normally.
 After closing the first patch, restart Max to use it again in a new patch.
 (New patch is taken to mean new document.)

 - `core` features are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..